psinghal20/Job-manager-backend/README.md

     }
 ```

-You can find detailed API documentation on [swagger](http://localhost:8080/swagger/index.html).
+You can find detailed API documentation on [swagger](http://localhost:8080/swagger/index.html) after running the server.
+Instructions to start the server are mentioned above.

 ## Adding different jobs
 Job manager provides a simple go interface for different types of jobs to be processed by the pipeline.